akshatgupta95/data-structures/README.md

 Data Structures in CS
 ===============

-A cumulative collection of data structures.
+A cumulative collection of commonly used Data Structures in Computer Science.
+These include Stacks, Queues, Linked Lists and Trees

-Run these projects by ...

-make

-./program